Skip to main content

 • Getting ready to connect

-• Ensure that you have a reliable stable internet connection.
+• Ensure that you have a reliable, stable internet connection.

 • Connect the computer directly to the router if possible.
 If that is not convenient, position the computer as close as possible to the router.

-• If you run into the network or high CPU issues, close browser windows and other apps that are not needed.
+• If you run into network or high CPU issues, close browser windows and other apps that are not needed.

 • Slow or spotty internet